mjhermanson-nv/dynamo-grove-brev/lab1/lab1-introduction-setup.md

 ## Summary

 ### What You Learned
-- ✅ How to set up a Dynamo deployment on Kubernetes
+- ✅ How to set up a namespace-scoped Dynamo deployment on Kubernetes
 - ✅ Kubernetes-based aggregated deployment architecture
 - ✅ Creating and managing DynamoGraphDeployment resources
 - ✅ Backend engine deployment (vLLM)